TheresNothingImportantHere/StateFarmClient-clone/README.md

   - **TargetMode** - decides the priority for which player aimbot should target.
     - **Pointing At** - closest to direction the camera is pointing.
     - **Nearest** - closest to the player in proximity.
+    - **Lowest HP** - players with the lowest hp
+    - **Most Kills** - players with the most kills in the server
   - **TargetVisibile** - a filter, applied after TargetMode helping to pick the aimbot target
     - **Disabled** - track the person TargetMode strictly decides
     - **Prioritise Visible** - visible players are the PRIORITY, only targets players behind walls if none are visible.
     - **Only Visible** - only targets visible players. if none are visible, nobody is targeted.
-  - **ToggleRM** - modifies aimbot to only lock when the right mouse is held.
+  - **ToggleRM** - modifies aimbot to only lock when the right mouse button is held.
   - **SilentAim** - shoots without moving the camera.
 ONLY visual, VERY blatant cheating. [more information](https://youtu.be/R1NkSsi2LrI?t=20)
   - **SemiSilent** - SilentAimbot behavior, but will move the camera after a shot has been fired.
   - **NoWallTrack** - aimbot ignores the player if they're behind obstacles.
-  - **Prediction** - predicts where the player will be when the bullet hits them and ajusts aimbot accordingly
+  - **Prediction** - predicts where the player will be when the bullet reaches them and adjusts the aimbot accordingly.
-  - **AntiBloom** - locks onto the predicted bloom point. good for shooting & moving.
+  - **AntiBloom** - calculates and adjusts for weapon bloom to ensure shots are more accurate.
+Ideal for accuracy while moving.
   - **AntiSwitch** - prevents the aimbot from changing the target until they die.
   - **1Kill** - disables aimbot when the targeted player dies.
-  - **MinAngle** - prevents you from snapping if the angle between you and the player is greater than this value.
+  - **MinAngle** - prevents you from targetting a player if the angle between you and the player is greater than the value.
   - **AntiSnap** - this makes snapping smooth at higher values. useful to avoid being spotted.
   - **AntiSneak** - recommended distance under 2. this automatically kills players in this range.
-  - **ESPColor** - the color used to highlight the ESP line of a targeted player. useless if PlayerESP is disabled.
+  - **ESPColor** - the color used to highlight the ESP line of a targeted player. does nothing if PlayerESP is disabled.
 - **AutoRefill** - this automatically reloads your gun if there is no more ammo.
 - **SmartRefill** - this makes your weapon refill at the best moment, which reduces reload time.
 - **AutoFire** - automatically shoot the gun.
 - **AutoFireType** - picks how to shoot the gun
+- **Triggerbot** - Automatically shoots the gun based off TriggerType
   - **Force Automatic** - changes guns which normally aren't automatic into ones that are.
   - **While Visible** - automatically shoots the gun when a player is visible.
   - **While Aimbotting** - automatically shoot the gun when you're aimbotting.